eligundry/eligundry.com/11ty/src/blog/adhd.md

 I spend a few months ruminating on these facts and discoveries before bringing them to my therapist.
 They hear me out and pose a very simple question:

-> "Is this actually effecting you?
-Is your ADHD negatively impacting you in this moment?"
+> Is this actually effecting you?
+Is your ADHD negatively impacting you in this moment?

 Initially, I felt this question was pretty dismissive and a little disrespectful.
 But it makes a lot of sense in the context of  <abbr title="Cognitive Behavioral Therapy">CBT</abbr>.
 Over thinking and over analyzing and over